petaleks/petaleksandar/ST_GARCH_notebook.md

 permalink: /ST_GARCH/
 ---

-This notebook shows how to estimate Spatail-Temporal GARCH (1,1) using residuals from hedonic model on housing prices.
+This notebook shows how to estimate Spatial-Temporal GARCH (1,1) using residuals from hedonic model on housing prices.

 ### Required libraries
 ```r